-This bill amends South Dakota law to prohibit pharmaceutical manufacturers from interfering in contracts between 340B entities and pharmacies.
-It introduces new provisions that prevent manufacturers from denying, restricting, or prohibiting the acquisition or delivery of 340B drugs to authorized locations, unless such actions are mandated by federal law.
-Additionally, the bill prohibits manufacturers from requiring 340B entities or pharmacies to submit claims or utilization data as a condition for acquiring or delivering 340B drugs, again unless required by federal law.
+This bill aims to prohibit pharmaceutical manufacturers from interfering in contracts between 340B entities and pharmacies.
+It amends existing law to include new provisions that define key terms such as "pharmaceutical manufacturer," "pharmacy," "340B drug," and "340B entity."
+The bill specifically states that pharmaceutical manufacturers cannot deny, restrict, or prohibit the acquisition or delivery of 340B drugs to authorized locations, unless such actions are mandated by federal law.
+Additionally, it prohibits manufacturers from requiring 340B entities or pharmacies to submit claims or utilization data as a condition for acquiring or delivering 340B drugs, again unless required by federal law.

 Senate Health and Human Services Engrossed, 02/19/2025: 37-24-6